 One of the most important aspects of the contact page is the contact details section.
 This is the entire left sidebar of the contact page.
-It includes all the basic contact info such as phone numbers, email addresses, and physical addresses, plus the lead source, contact type, tags, custom fields, job titles, company relationships, and more.
+It includes all the basic contact info such as phone numbers, email addresses, and physical addresses, plus the lead source, contact type, referral relationship, tags, custom fields, job titles, company relationships, referrals and more.

 Tags are customizable labels/keywords that can be applied to any contact with the purpose of grouping and organizing contacts into lists.
 For example, contacts can be tagged by location, profession, source, type of law, interests, relationships, or any other way you see fit.